Viewer Rating

 Inland Empire receives a neutral rating due to its highly abstract and surreal exploration of identity, reality, and psychological trauma, which transcends conventional political discourse.
 The film's core subject matter is existential and artistic, not inherently aligned with specific progressive or conservative ideologies.

-The film features a predominantly traditional cast without explicit race or gender swaps for diversity.
-Its surreal and psychological narrative does not center on or explicitly critique traditional identities or incorporate DEI themes as a central element.
+The movie features a traditional cast without explicit DEI-driven recasting of roles.
+Its surreal and psychological narrative does not center on explicit critiques of traditional identities or strong DEI themes.

 Inland Empire does not depict any identifiable LGBTQ+ characters or themes.
 The film's narrative primarily focuses on themes of identity, reality, and psychological fragmentation, without engaging with sexual orientation or gender identity.